Netflix/msl/src/examples/java/mslcli/readme.txt

 % ./build.sh

 Open two terminals.
 From one, type
-% ./start_client.sh
+% ./mslclient.sh [options]

 From another
-% ./start_server.sh
+% ./mslserver.sh

-The client program will first present the command selection.
-Entering "help" prints help information explaining each command and command options.

-Message responses will be printed to stdout, and it's supposed to be the same as the request.
+Please, read mslclient_manual.txt for the detailed information on how to run mslclient.sh.

 The server is terminated by pressing Ctrl-C.